rabwallace/yabi-buildinfo-maven-plugin/README.md

 When the plugin runs, it will produce a small Java class with the build time information.
 The default name of this class is `BuildInfo.java` (or you can override this using `<javaClassname>`).
 This class has public static final values for all the build-time data it has assembled.

+The `<version>` tag can take any value, number or text.
+If your build process has a version label substition, then this tag would be the place to put it.

 Bugs and Feature Requests
 -------------------------